 But, it is not all bad news here.
-A standardized 15-minute break will included for each section.
+A standardized 15-minute break will be included for each section.
 This is time you can spend to relax and collect your thoughts before continuing through the examination.
 This time will not count against your testing time.

 |Multiple Choice Questions||Task-Based Questions||Written Communication|

 As of July 2016, there is a new kind of task-based simulation on the CPA exam, the Document Review Simulation.

 This simulation sets up a given problem to solve, and then provides the candidate with documents—legal letters, conversational transcripts, bank statements, and other documents encountered in the business world.
 The challenge is to separate the important information from the unimportant information, given the situation at hand.
 This is based on real-world challenges regularly faced by CPAs in the workplace.

 The AICPA is doing away with CSOs (Content Specification Outlines), and instead will publish blueprints.